-People looking for a church often ask about denominational affiliation.
-This question is usually asked for one of three reasons.
-Some ask the question because, when looking for a new church, denominational affiliation is a good indicator of what a church believes.
+People looking for a church often ask about denominational affiliation which is a good indicator of what a church believes.
 Being Baptist, Presbyterian, etc. is a good indicator of their beliefs and practices.
-In this case the question is asked to efficiently gather information.
 Some are looking to stay within a specific denomination when moving from one location to another.
-For example, members of a Southern Baptist church in one town, upon moving, tend to look for a Southern Baptist church in their new location.
-This is not always from convinced denominational faithfulness, but is often because in a new place the familiar gives a sense of security.
-The third reason for this question may be a negative view of denominational churches, or denominationalism.
 Such people may simply be looking for a non-denominational church.

 In answer to the question, we are part of the worldwide ministry of the Christian & Missionary Alliance.
 Though the C&MA is legally organized as a denomination, we strive to work with all who call on Christ for salvation.
-I (Pastor Ken) have held credentials with the C&MA since 1995.
 While this membership comes with some requirements—such as a Statement of Faith that all associated churches espouse—it has very little impact on the daily operation of the church.
 We reach out to our local community as we see fit, and work with the denomination to reach the rest of the world.
 However, since our denomination was formed to accomplish a mission—the Great Commission—rather than to protect some specific doctrinal view, we openly work with all other Christians in a sense of brotherhood and fellowship.

 Would you be comfortable as part of Resurgent?